|

 The Brennan Gyro-Monorail, a vehicle kept upright with two gyroscopes, was built by Louis Brennan in 1909 for the British War Office.
 It was a working design - only it didn't make any sense.
 For, how do you pull any cars?
 You'd need (motor-driven) gyroscopes on each car!
 And what happens if one gyro fails on just one car?...

 This utter idiocy was built in Geneva some 150 years ago.
-The Laferrère locomotive is a normal metre-gauge locomotive, which, instead of just replacing the axles and moving the cylinders, was lifted on an extra frame with three normal-gauge wheelsets.
+The Laferrère locomotive is a normal metre-gauge locomotive, which, instead of just replacing the axles and moving the cylinders, was lifted on an extra frame with three standard-gauge wheelsets.
 Note that two of the original wheelsets aren't driven, while the third functions as part of a silly mechanical transmission system...

 DoDo Don't ever do this again